Last Updated on: 5th October 2023, 01:51 pm

 Why Is My Tortoise Straining to Poop?

-If your tortoise has stopped pooping, it’s likely due to constipation, which can be due to:
+If a tortoise has stopped pooping, it’s likely due to constipation, which can be due to:

 The signs of dehydration in tortoises include:

-If your tortoise can pass a small amount of poop while dehydrated, it’ll appear lumpy or grainy, which indicates a lack of water.
-The more dehydrated the tortoise gets, the dryer the poop will become.
+If a tortoise can pass a small amount of poop while dehydrated, it’ll appear lumpy or grainy, which indicates a lack of water.
+The more dehydrated the tortoise gets, the dryer the poop.

 Tortoises often ingest foreign objects, blocking the gastrointestinal tract and causing constipation.
-Common foreign objects include:
+Every day foreign objects include:

-According to a journal on Research Gate, a box tortoise failed to defecate because it had ingested sand and gravel from its vivarium, which is common behavior for captive tortoises.
+According to Research Gate, a box tortoise failed to defecate because it had ingested sand and gravel from its enclosure, which is standard behavior for captive tortoises.

 Veterinary Information Network stated that one of the most common causes of constipation in reptiles is a solid urate mass in the cloaca, causing colon and cloacal obstruction.